allankoechke/mantisbase/README.md

 - Single app binary for portability (~11MB, 3MB compressed)

 > [!WARNING]
-> Mantis is still under active development and API might change as the project stablizes.
+> MantisBase is still under active development and API might change as the project stabilizes.
 > We have started work on v0.3.x release changes that will rework whole codebase to create a stable API and improve performance.
-Follow the work on the [`v0.3`](https://github.com/allankoechke/mantis/tree/v0.3) branch.
+Follow the work on the [`v0.3`](https://github.com/allankoechke/mantisbase/tree/v0.3) branch.

 ## 🛠️ Tech Stack